 There are no obvious causes but it could be due to an ear infection, exposure to loud noises, a side effect of some types of medication or a condition such as Meniere’s disease.
 The World Health Organisation is particularly concerned that environmental noise is becoming louder.
 According to WHO, loud environments affect our health, well-being and ability to think clearly and be productive.

 Stress appears to be a significant trigger for making tinnitus worse.
-Those with tinnitus quite often report that their tinnitus is a good indicator of their overall stress levels.
+Those with the condition quite often report that their tinnitus is a good indicator of their overall stress levels.
 Stress has numerous negative effects on the body including lowering the body’s immune system.

-Other health issues such as depression and anxiety can also make tinnitus worse.
-That’s why our recommendation is to see your GP to establish the cause of your tinnitus.
+Other health issues such as depression and anxiety can also make the condition worse.
+That’s why our recommendation is to see your GP to establish the cause.
 You may have a simple build-up of ear wax which can be treated quickly.
 Or you may need to be referred to the hospital for additional tests to find any underlying health issues.

 Is tinnitus treatable?